Introduction to Azure Data Lake Storage Gen2

 Key features of Data Lake Storage Gen2

 Hadoop compatible access: Data Lake Storage Gen2 allows you to manage and access data just as you would with a Hadoop Distributed File System (HDFS).
-The new ABFS driver (used to access data) is available within all Apache Hadoop environments.
+The ABFS driver (used to access data) is available within all Apache Hadoop environments.
 These environments include Azure HDInsight, Azure Databricks, and Azure Synapse Analytics.

 Cost-effective: Data Lake Storage Gen2 offers low-cost storage capacity and transactions.
 Features such as Azure Blob Storage lifecycle optimize costs as data transitions through its lifecycle.